 See: National Register of Historic Places – Clay County Courthouse

-History: In 1863, Vermillion became the county seat.
+History: The county was created in 1862 and Vermillion was selected as the county seat in 1863.
 The county rented premises and a building in the 100 block of Broadway was the first courthouse.
 In January, 1876, a fire destroyed the courthouse.
 In 1882, the second courthouse was a wood frame structure erected at a cost of $3,150 at the corner of Court Street and Kidder Street.
 The third and present courthouse was constructed in 1912 to 1913 at a cost of $95,000.